dottedmag/dottedmag.net/src/blog/dependencies.md

 - Balooning build times
 - Balooning build graph (hence tools slow down)
-- Someone's else ideas of interfaces
+- Someone else's ideas of interfaces
-- Someone's else ideas how to structure programs
+- Someone else's ideas how to structure programs
-- Someone's else ideas about build and code generation
+- Someone else's ideas about build and code generation
-- Someone's else bugs, and the authors of dependencies have their own priorities for bugfixing
+- Someone else's bugs, and the authors of dependencies have their own priorities for bugfixing
-- Someone's else release and deprecation schedules
+- Someone else's release and deprecation schedules
 - Conflicts due to transitive dependencies

 ## Useful dependencies